Durss/Twitchat/README.md

 - [x] Customize messages *(remove badges, show minimalist badges, remove emotes)*
 - [x] Customize messages appearance by roles *(viewers, mods, vips, subs)*
 - [x] Moderate messages *(ban, timeout, delete message)*
-- [x] Allow/deny messages blocked by automod
+- [x] Allow/deny messages blocked by AutoMod
-- [x] Display when it's the first message ever of a user on the channel
+- [x] Display when it’s the first message ever of a user on the channel
-- [x] Display mod notifications on chat (ex: "User XXX has been banned by YYY")
+- [x] Display mod notifications on chat (i.e. “User XXX has been banned by YYY”)
 - [x] Display sub/bits/raid/reward/follow notifications
 - [x] Display hype train status
-- [x] Show the last stream info of a raider
+- [x] Show the informations about the last stream of a raider
-- [x] Integrated activity feed to see subs/cheers/follows/raids/rewards history
+- [x] Embedded activity feed to see subs/cheers/follows/raids/rewards history
-- [x] Create/Delete polls
+- [x] Create/delete polls
-- [x] Create/Delete predictions
+- [x] Create/delete predictions
 - [x] Emote selector
 - [x] BTTV and FFZ emotes supported
-- [x] Message autocomplete nickname via "@", emotes via ":", commands via "/" or all via TAB key
+- [x] Message autocomplete nickname via “@”, emotes via “:”, commands via “/” or all via TAB key
 - [x] Allow to search on all messages via command `/search`
 - [x] Split view in half with chat on left and notifications/activity feed, new viewers, etc.. on the right
 - [x] Filter out only specific commands
-- [x] See live viewers count
+- [x] See live viewer count
 - [x] Keep or remove deleted messages
 - [x] See all my followings that are live to raid them easily
 - [x] Supports new boost trains